Sensor box IMU with AHRS

 Compact design

-Long-lasting gold caps serve as the energy storage and are housed very space-efficiently.
-The electronics find space in the gaps between the cells.
+Long-lived gold caps serve as the energy storage and are housed very space‑efficiently.
+The electronics are placed in the free spaces between the cells.

 Powerful electronics

-Already in 1969 a Kalman filter was implemented for the first time on the Apollo mission to determine the rocket's attitude.
-In our project, an AHRS (Attitude Heading Reference System) with a Kalman filter is also used to combine the advantages of gyroscope and accelerometer and to enable the most precise determination possible of the absolute orientation in space.
+As early as 1969, a Kalman filter was implemented for the Apollo mission to determine the rocket's attitude.
+In our project an AHRS (Attitude Heading Reference System) with a Kalman filter is also used to combine the advantages of gyroscope and accelerometer and to enable the most precise determination of absolute attitude possible.

 Low-level software

 The software was written in the low-level programming language C++ using the Visual Studio Code development environment.
-Using interrupts and the real-time operating system FreeRTOS, the compute-intensive and very time-critical processes are distributed across multiple CPU cores.
-Custom functions for computing with transformation matrices and quaternions save computing power and thus energy.
+Using interrupts and the real-time operating system FreeRTOS, the computationally intensive and time-critical processes are distributed across multiple CPU cores.
+Custom functions for calculations with transformation matrices and quaternions save processing power and thus energy.

 Precise manufacturing

-The robust Euromas housings made of polycarbonate were machined with a CNC milling machine and the magazine for the gold caps was printed with a 3D printer from PLA.
+The robust Euromas housings made of polycarbonate were machined with a CNC milling machine and the magazine for the gold caps was 3D-printed from PLA.

 Innovative concept

 Wireless charging instead of contacts.
-Gold cap instead of Li-ion.
+Gold cap instead of Li‑Ion.
 Potting instead of wear.
-Combining the advantages of additive and subtractive manufacturing techniques.
-A good concept in close consultation with the customer.
+The combination of the advantages of additive and subtractive manufacturing techniques.
+A good concept developed in close consultation with the customer.

 Due to the short communication channels, less than a month passed from the preparation of the offer to the completion of the sensor box.
-Development, design, programming and manufacturing were carried out almost simultaneously and without additional interfaces by other external service providers.
+Development, design, programming and production were implemented almost simultaneously and without additional interfaces by other external service providers.

 Passion for detail

 In the charging cradle, red and green light indicate the current charge status.
-The window of the box fills accordingly.
+The window of the box fills in this process.

-In the charging cradle, the window of the box fills from bottom to top with green light according to the current charge level, displacing the red.
-During operation and the reference routine, the RGB LEDs pulse in the currently dominant axis color.
+In the charging cradle, the window of the box fills from bottom to top with green light according to the current charge level and displaces the red.
+In operation and during the reference routine, the RGB LEDs pulse in the currently dominant axis color.

 THANK YOU!

-The engineering office Glaser thanks its clients for the excellent cooperation:
+The engineering firm Glaser thanks the clients for the excellent cooperation:

 Dipl.-Ing.
 Jörg Recknagel

-"From the first contact through several meetings to the completion of the circuit board in industrial quality, we were excellently supported. ...
+"From the first contact through several meetings to the completion of the circuit board in industrial quality we were excellently supported. ...
 Mr. Glaser embodies the young, innovative and flexible generation of specialist offices, of which there are unfortunately too few on the market.
-We clearly give Mr. Glaser our recommendation."
+We clearly give our recommendation for Mr. Glaser."